-If you’re new to licensing stock footage, you’ll need to speak its language.
+If you’re new to stock footage or photography, the language might stump you at first.
 What’s the difference between a license and a release?
 Royalty-free and rights-managed?
 Commercial and editorial?
 Get your head around the lingo with this primer.

-You don’t purchase a clip, you license the right to use it in your project in the way described by the clip’s license.
+You don’t purchase a clip or photo, you license the right to use it in your project in the way described by the license.
 Licenses are either royalty-free or rights-managed.

-Royalty-free (RF) clips may be used in an unlimited number of projects and mediums, for an unlimited duration, worldwide.
+Royalty-free (RF) clips and photos may be used in an unlimited number of projects and mediums, for an unlimited duration, worldwide.
 An RF license is convenient, versatile, and pretty open-ended.

-Whether it’s royalty-free or rights-managed, every clip also has a release status.
-This status defines how that clip may be used, based on permissions granted by the people in it, or by owners of properties shown.
+Whether it’s royalty-free or rights-managed, every clip and photo also has a release status.
+This status defines how that clip or photo may be used, based on permissions granted by the people in it, or by owners of properties shown.
 The two kinds of releases are commercial and editorial.

-Clips available for editorial use only do not have model and/or property releases.
-These clips may be used in editorial contexts only, such as documentaries, non-fiction shorts, videojournalism (news), and other non-promotional contexts.
+Clips and photos available for editorial use only do not have model and/or property releases.
+These items may be used in editorial contexts only, such as documentaries, non-fiction shorts, videojournalism (news), and other non-promotional contexts.